laravel/framework/readme.md

 - Fix transaction handling for Microsoft SQL Server.
 - Added new `dump-autoload` Artisan command that runs optimized for app and all workbenches.
 - Refactored post `migrate:make` hooks to dump autoloads for workbenches.
+- Added `DB::listen(Closure)` method which may be used to listen for database queries.

 ## Beta 3